samwelwayne266-coder/Search/README.md

 ### 🖥️ macOS Side Panel

-A persistent window that serves as your system command center:
+-A persistent window that serves as your system command center:

 `Idle Mode` Displays a high-precision digital clock and system status.